Skip to content

 output_format: table

-The -o flag always overrides the default.
+The -o flag always overrides the default for a single command.